andrewnell/PUI2017_adn323/HW9_adn323/jlk635_HW8_plotreview_adn323.md

 See visualisation and description below.

+# FBB ok
+with a couple of omissions:
+a visualization  like this actually cannot be "honest" because the actual effect size cannot be trivially proportional to the feature value, since the feature is a complex shape, neither can it be tied to a perception.
+Chernoff faces are intuitive, and ok for comparison, but they are not "quantitative" - could you say which country has twice hiher GDP than which other country?

+also though very importantly Chernoff faces convey an emotional reaction.
+Because of that the features need to be neutral, or inequivocably positive or negative.
+IN this case the choice of mapping is wrong:

+6	Smiling	Unemployment, total (% of total labor force) (national estimate)

+the smile, which is read as a positive feature (and this reading cannot be controlled cause it is innate in human beings) is associated to a very negative fearture: unemployment.

+The review is thorough, and it is difficult to review this plot. so 10/10

 # The Chernoff faces of CUSP 2017/18

 Jon chose to plot avisualisation using the **Chernoff faces**